Courses(All courses are 3 credits unless otherwise noted, and are listed in the recommended sequence.)

 This course is a study of the ethical and legal issues confronting those practicing in human services.
 Topics related to clinical methodology, standards of practice, and inter-professional relations are explored.
 Students learn principles of ethical decision making, standards for human and animal use in research, and standards of care specified by state and federal laws.
 Emphasis is placed on exploration of the emotional impact that major ethical and legal dilemmas have on decision making.
 Students also master the current code of ethics of the American Psychological Association and other professional codes of ethics, such as the code of the American Association of Marriage and Family Therapy or the code of the American Counseling Association.
 This course must be taken at University of the Rockies and may not be transferred from another institution.

 This course introduces students to the theoretical systems, methods of inquiry, and terminologies associated with the history of psychology.
-The course is grounded in a broad historical understanding that builds a framework for understanding the contemporary field of psychology.
-The focus is on the major systems of Associationism, Structuralism, Functionalism, Behaviorism, Gestalt, Psychodynamic, and Existential/Humanistic.
+The course is grounded in a broad historical understanding that builds a framework for understanding the contemporary field of applied psychology.
+The focus is on the contributions of religion, philosophy, and biology to the development of psychology as well as on the development of Psychoanalytic, Behaviorist, Cognitive, Humanistic, and Existential theories and their impact on the current practice of psychology.

 PSY 5410 Physiological Bases of Behavior